MichaelWarmke/leet/src/main/java/warmke/mike/leet/needTo.md

 - quicksort
 - heapsort --

-how to implement hashtable in kotlin only using arrays
+how to implement hashtable in kotlin only using arrays -- good here well not really separate chaining -- linear probing --

 trees
 - DFS inorder, preorder, postorder